bcritt1/H-S-Documentation/HPCIntro.md

  [^1]: This autocomplete feature needs at least 3 characters, and will give you options if there are competing answers to your input: "Documents" and "Docker", for instance.
 To use autocomplete, you'll need to type enough so that there are no alternatives.
  [^2]: Note that if you want a specific version of python (or other software), you would load them here instead of in your python script (eg: ```module load python/3.6.1```.
 Packages are installed via [pip](pythonPackages.md)
+ [^3]: If you don't see "Hello world" in the .out file, you can ```cat``` the .err file to see what prevented your script from running correctly.
+While you may not know how to troubleshoot the error now, this is the general workflow for troubleshooting in this environment.